-As one of the best places for hiking in Mauritius, the Black River Gorges National Park is home to over 60 km of hiking trails ranging from easy to more strenuous.
+As one of the best places for hiking in Mauritius, Black River Gorges National Park is home to over 60 km of hiking trails ranging from easy to more strenuous.

 These gorgeous trails will take you through a verdant forest dotted with mountain peaks, viewpoints, and waterfalls, some of which are hidden deep into the gorge while others are easily accessible with minimum effort.
 It’s definitely one of the best places to visit in South Mauritius!

-Covering an area of 6,574 hectares which represents about 3.5% of Mauritius Island, the Black River Gorges is home to several rare endemic birds including the Echo Parakeet, Pink Pigeon and Mauritius Kestrel and over 300 species of plants and animals.
+Covering an area of 6,574 hectares which represents about 3.5% of Mauritius Island, Black River Gorges is home to several rare endemic birds including the Echo Parakeet, Pink Pigeon and Mauritius Kestrel and over 300 species of plants and animals.

-***This article may contain affiliate links, which means that each time you click through and make a purchase, I may earn a small commission at no extra cost to you.
+***This article may contain affiliate links, meaning each time you click through and make a purchase, I earn a small commission at no extra cost to you which helps a lot in keeping this website running.
+Thank you for your support :)

 Black River Gorges National Park Hiking Trails

-There are several entrances to the national park but four main ones which I’ll go through below – Gorges Viewpoint, Alexandra Falls Viewpoint, Petrin Information Center, and Black River Visitor Center.
-The park rangers who work at the two information centers located at Black River (exact GPS location) and Petrin (exact GPS location) can provide details about the hiking trails and have several maps of the national park.
+The staff who work at the two information centers located at Black River (exact GPS location) and Petrin (exact GPS location) can provide details about the hiking trails and have several maps of the national park.

 If you’re wondering how much is the entrance fee to Black River Gorges, you’ll be pleased to know that it’s completely free to hike in the national park, making it the perfect activity for those traveling Mauritius on a budget.